 Questions to ask your waste collection company

-1. What the minimum amount (tonnage) of food waste they will collect on a weekly basis?
+1. What is the minimum amount (tonnage) of food waste they will collect on a weekly basis?

 2. Are you a waste management company (someone who collects directly) or a waste broker (who sub-contracts work out to somebody else)?